cwrc/islandora-etl/transform_to_workbench/README.md

   * an example: <https://github.com/cwrc/islandora-etl/blob/3ecf5883513af83cceeeba6408acc1d116ffd1cd/transform_to_workbench/islandora7_to_workbench_common.xquery#L25>
 * Create a new function that builds the string for the new field.
 An example: <https://github.com/cwrc/islandora-etl/blob/a5bb54dffa0852534eb141782457b5a30e47c084/transform_to_workbench/islandora7_to_workbench_utils.xquery#L812-L816>

-The [output.csv function](https://github.com/cwrc/islandora-etl/blob/a5bb54dffa0852534eb141782457b5a30e47c084/transform_to_workbench/islandora7_to_workbench_common.xquery#L115-L179) does the builds the CSV based on the above pattern
+The [output.csv function](https://github.com/cwrc/islandora-etl/blob/a5bb54dffa0852534eb141782457b5a30e47c084/transform_to_workbench/islandora7_to_workbench_common.xquery#L115-L179) builds the CSV based on the above pattern

 A working example: <https://github.com/cwrc/islandora-etl/blob/main/transform_to_workbench/projects/workbench_csv_tpatt.xquery>